-We are officially starting the first full week of January.
-How did that even happen?
+I can’t help but wonder how we are already into the first week of a new year.
 It feels like it was just yesterday that Ian and I were sitting at our favourite restaurant ringing in 2015, and now here we are, one year later.
 I’ve already shared my bucket list for 2016 with you, and I’m pretty determined to make each one come true.
 It seems to be the norm this time of year to spend time reflecting on what you have (and have not) accomplished and to set up new goals and resolutions for yourself.
 It’s also the norm to forget about all of this within the first month.
 It’s okay for your priorities to change and evolve, but it’s important to also focus on those things you really want to accomplish.
 It can be tough sometimes with how busy life can get, but there are some easy ways to keep your goals in mind and make sure you have a successful 2016.

 You need to sit down and decide just how attainable your goals are.
 I have made the decision not to set a yearly goal for myself that I know won’t happen.
 I would love to go hang gliding in Ireland.
 Is that realistic for this year?
 Definitely not.
 It may happen one day down the road but I’m not going to put it on my list if I know it won’t happen.
 If I was suddenly given the chance to do that this year I would take the opportunity and I would see it as a bonus.
 Is it possible for me to reach my goal weight?
 Yes.
 It will take a lot of work and determination and even though I didn’t reach that goal in 2015, it is completely doable.
 If you have items on your list that are more of a “pipe dream” maybe see about moving them to a separate list of things you hope to do one day.
 It can be really disheartening if you check back on your list throughout the year and realize you are nowhere near checking anything off.
 If you put those smaller, attainable goals on your list you will likely feel as though you’re having a great year and really accomplishing things!
 It’s great to feel that way because you ARE accomplishing things!